 Protecting wildlife and their habitats is, unfortunately, often not a well paid job and you are unlikely to get rich from working in wildlife conservation.
 There is often the worry of how you will be able to pay off your university debts and maintain financial stability and continue working in the industry.
 This is a common feeling, not only with myself, but with many others working in conservation across the world.
 It is a huge shame.
 There are people trying to save the world by dedicating every aspect of their life to it, yet these are the people that sometimes have no option to leave the industry because they cannot afford to remain in it.

 There are some areas of wildlife conservation that may offer a bit of a better pay pack but may need you to compromise and adapt to a position that wasn’t quite what you originally imagined.
 For example, Eco Tourism is a booming business in many parts of the world and working within this hospitality industry would allow you to find positions in hotels and resorts that have a main role to educate visitors and possibly the development of small eco projects.
 Being in this kind of role will also put you in touch and allow you to work alongside other conservation projects in the area.
 It is a great route for anyone that has previous experience within hospitality.

-Whatever area you decide to go in, it should be fuelled by your passion to protect the planet.
+Whatever area you decide to go in and however you decide to enter it, it should be fuelled by your passion to protect the planet.
 Let that passion shine and don’t be afraid to say yes to new things that may have not been planned for.
 The rewards and experiences are better than any money could buy, and the planet will thank you for it.